openssl/tools/HOWTO-make-a-release.md

 Obtain approval for these commits from the reviewer and add the reviewed-by headers as required.

-*Do not push* changes to the public repo at this stage.
-(the public repo being `openssl-git@git.openssl.org:openssl.git`)

 *Do* send the auto-generated commits to the reviewer and await their approval.

+*Do not push* changes to the main source repo at this stage, if this is a secturity release.
+(the main source repo being `openssl-git@git.openssl.org:openssl.git`)

 ## Generate the tarball and announcement text